suffolklibraries/lgc/content/collections/events/community-gardening-club-14-06-1.md

   [jon@easternangles.co.uk](mailto:jon@easternangles.co.uk)

   [ 01473 211498](tel:01473211498)
+attendance_information: 'Everyone welcome'
 ---
-Love the outdoors and want to meet new people?
-Then why not join Eastern Angles new community gardening club?
+Do you love the outdoors and want to meet new people?
+Then why not join the Eastern Angles community gardening club?